Massive 1988-2008 Exit Poll Discrepancies: A Probability Analysis

 Example: 274 state presidential exit polls (1988-2008)

 A total of 226 polls (82.4%) shifted from the poll to the vote in favor of the Republican.
 Only 48 shifted to the Democrat.
-Normally, as in coin-flipping, there should have been a shift of 150 to the Republican and 150 to the Democrat.
+Normally, as in coin-flipping, there should have been an equal shift to the Republican and the Democrat.
 What is the probability P of 226 polls red-shifting to the Republicans?

 The Binomial distribution function: